Segregation of Duties in Accounts Payable

 Why It Matters

 Without SoD, a single person could create a fictitious vendor, enter a fake invoice, approve it, and issue payment to themselves.
-SoD is required for SOX compliance and is an audit focus area.
+SoD is required for SOX compliance, is an audit focus area, and becomes even more important as invoice volumes and approval chains grow.

 Examples